-Lately, there have been a lot of rumours to the effect that the four of you might be getting back together, that would be great.
+Lately, there have been a lot of rumours to the effect that the four of you might be getting back together.
+That would be great.
 In my book, The Beatles are the best thing that ever happened to music.
-It goes deeper than that, you're not just a musical group, you're a part of us, we grew up with you.
+It goes even deeper than that, you’re not just a musical group.
+You’re a part of us.
+We grew up with you.

-It's for this reason that I'm inviting you to come on our show.
-Now, we've heard and read a lot about personality and legal conflicts that might prevent you guys from reuniting, that's none of my business.
+It’s for this reason that I’m inviting you to come on our show.
+Now, we’ve heard and read a lot about personality and legal conflicts that might prevent you guys from reuniting.
+That’s something which is none of my business.
 You guys will have to handle that.
-But it's also been said that no one has yet come up with enough money to satisfy you.
-Well, if it's money you want, there's no problem here.
-The National Broadcasting Company authorises me to authorise you a cheque for $3,000.
+But it’s also been said that no one has yet come up with enough money to satisfy you.
+Well, if it’s money you want, there’s no problem here.
+The National Broadcasting Company has authorised me to authorise you a certified cheque for $3,000.
 Here can you get a close-up of this?

-I'm sincere about this.
-If it helps you to reach a decision to reunite well, it's a worthwhile investment.
+I’m sincere about this.
+If it helps you to reach a decision to reunite, well then, it’s a worthwhile investment.
 You have agents, you know where I can be reached.
 Just think about it, OK?
 Thank you.

 NBC’s Saturday Night